Skip to content

 ToolDescription

-get_treeRead the full frame tree (flags responsive overrides)
+get_treeRead the full frame tree (use summary: true for compact LLM-friendly output)

 Responsive